 Simulated leachable studies must be able to accurately simulate the expected leachables in a DP and should be carefully crafted to achieve this.
 The system used for extraction must have similar propensity to leach from materials under study a drug product and care must be taken not to use system which either leach too much (potentially masking other substance) or too little.

-Presented by Jason Creasey, Analytical Chemist at GSK
+Presented by Jason Creasey, Managing Director at Maven E&L Ltd

-Jason is a member of several external groups concerned with the development of best practice guides for extractable and leachables issues these include; the IPAC-RS material working group, BPOG and Extractable and Leachable Safety Information Exchange otherwise known as ELSIE.
-Currently working and commenting on risk- based approaches which he hopes will form part of an ICH guidance in the future.
+Jason has been a member of several external groups concerned with the development of best practice guides for extractable and leachables issues these include; the IPAC-RS material working group, BPOG and continues as a scientific advisor to Extractable and Leachable Safety Information Exchange otherwise known as ELSIE.
+Currently he is working and commenting on risk- based approaches to E&L requirements, which he hopes will form part of an ICH guidance in the not too distant future.

 And Karen Pieters, Ir.
 Team Leader Extractables and Leachables at Nelson Labs Europe